Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 ## Prerequisite:

 1. Power BI account (to open the report as template app you need Pro account).

-2. Use [Get-SecureScoreData](https://github.com/Azure/Azure-Security-Center/tree/master/Secure%20Score/Get-SecureScoreData) playbook to export your data.
+3. Use [Get-SecureScoreData](https://github.com/Azure/Azure-Security-Center/tree/master/Secure%20Score/Get-SecureScoreData) playbook to export your data.
 This Logic App playbook exports your secure score and recommendations data every 24 hours to a Log Analytics workspace.
 The playbook uses a Managed Identity, so assign reader permissions to all the subscriptions or management groups you want to include in the reports.
 The required steps for assigning a Managed Identity are detailed in the playbook’s README file.
+2. Power BI desktop intalled (version 2.86.727.0 or higher).
+This is required only if you chose to use the desktop version.

 ## **Getting the reports**
 You can open the reports with two different options: